bip-itteam-internal/architecture-draft/HOMEPAGE.md

 *Everything in here is is a quick overview and a rough idea on how the system looks like and how it interact with one another, this required more open discussion together*

+## What is APP?

+APP or application are the basic platform and landing page that will be web and/or mobile application, this is the portal to access another BASE System within the application

 ## What is CORE System?

+CORE system are the main API Gateway to other MODULE on the system, currently there is only one: CORE - System Authentication

+## What is MODULE?

-CORE system are basically Databases with API endpoints that accommodate required access to other system, need more discussion on this as well
+MODULE system are basically Databases with API endpoints that accommodate required access to other system, this access is restricted

 This database will be partitioned from the CORE - Employee Master Data to others CORE system with foreign keys

 ### Consideration

 - What kind of database to use
-	- Multiple database for each CORE system (NoSQL)
+	- Multiple database for each MODULE system (NoSQL)
 		- NoSQL database mean everything is flexible
 		- Reroute and role assignment on each system would be easier
-		- Clear differentiation between CORE system
+		- Clear differentiation between MODULE system
 		- Other system still able to function if their dependencies are met
-		- Foreign keys connection need to be carried out manually by back-end for example: CORE - Employee Master Data as Single Source of Truth, which means any inconsistency will be discarded and return as error
+		- Foreign keys connection need to be carried out manually by back-end for example: MODULE - Employee Master Data as Single Source of Truth, which means any inconsistency will be discarded and return as error
-	- Single database with multiple table representing each CORE system
+	- ~~Single database with multiple table representing each MODULE system~~
-		- SQL database mean everything is strict
+		- ~~SQL database mean everything is strict~~
-		- Replication and backup is easier compare to multiple databases
+		- ~~Replication and backup is easier compare to multiple databases~~
 - To have 1 read/write database and 2 read-only database (for each database)
 - Database replicate for daily/hourly backups
 - Database redundancy if required so failed access into the main could be redirected to alternative active database (low-priority as this is quite tricky to implement)